Browse by . . .

 Binocular vision

-I could say more, but how much time do you have?
+I could say more, but how much time do I have?
 I returned half a dozen times for varying durations and varying times of day.
 I could not resist the installation's couches, and I could not resist wanting to see what happens at the stroke of noon.
 (But no, I did not stay overnight.)
 I could never encompass it all anyway in a review.
 I had no choice but to see it, several times, before it closed—and better not be late.

 Leslie Thornton calls her latest videos "Binocular," but she has a singular vision.
 She has pursued wildlife globally, although often with the convenience of zoos in California and Florida.
 She gets up close to creatures, as individuals but also in their habitats, from a slim branch to a bed of leaves.
 The result is a kind of textbook in animal behavior, except that it moves.
 Indeed, much of its fascination lies in how slowly and surely it moves.

 It is singular, too, in its sense of nature—as something calm, determined, and inescapable.
 She does not focus on welcoming species in her choice of black birds, bees, and more often than not snakes.
-She did after all call a previous project, recently in "Greater New York" at P.S.
+She did after all call a previous project, in "Greater New York" at P.S.
 1, Peggy and Fred in Hell, and her father worked on the Manhattan Project.
-The videos feel more fascinating than threatening all the same.
+The videos feel more fascinating than threatening all the same, much like her view of an amusement park in a more high-tech exhibition, "New Order."
 Perhaps it comes with the birds and the bees, the flowers and the trees.
 The motion of a swarm or a cobra is downright reassuring, and that of a parrot's head and beak is most patient of all.

 Leslie Thornton's Binocular (Black Parrot) (Winkleman gallery, 2010)They are also singular in the sense of a formula, the inspiration for the title.
 In each case, she pairs the shot at left with a second circle at right against the same black ground.
 The second translates animal behavior into symmetric patterns by giving a part of the image multiple reflections.
 The folds intensify both color and the contrast between the colors and the black.
 The naturalism already approaches abstraction anyway.
 I stared for some time at an eyeball shape without realizing that it was another snake.